Iscar-daniel/gtl/README.md

 ## What improvement is needed?
 - I think in the next step we can implement cucumber so we can use it to generate report, and give BDD to other stakeholder.
-- Add multi-browser compatibility
+- Implement multi-browser testing.
-- setup the testing environment using docker so it can run across all browser
+- setup the testing environment using virtual machine and docker so it can run across all OS.
+By doing so we can setup the selenoid so it can be remotely access anywhere
--
+- setup the jenkins job so it can run anytime we want